-The coffee industry has a tremendous impact (positive and negative) on the environment, social equity and peace in coffee growing regions.
+The coffee industry has a tremendous impact (positive and negative) on the environment, social equity, and peace in coffee growing regions.
 While certifications are fundamental to our work, our practices often go far beyond the standards that Fair Trade & Organic Certification have set.
-That said, we believe in supporting the work that certifying organizations do to raise awareness and hold the coffee industry accountable.
-When you see certification labels on our packages – here’s what they mean:

-Organic agriculture produces products using methods that preserve the environment and avoid most synthetic materials, such as pesticides and antibiotics.
-USDA organic standards describe how farmers grow crops and raise livestock and which materials they may use.
+Organic agriculture produces products using methods that help to preserve the environment and avoid most synthetic materials, such as pesticides and antibiotics.

 The Smithsonian Migratory Bird Center has developed a certification for coffee that meet their strict standards – coffee that is 100% organic and shade-grown.
 They call it Bird Friendly Coffee.

 Their seal of approval ensures tropical “agroforests” are preserved and migratory birds find a healthy haven when they travel from your backyard to faraway farms producing the beans you enjoy every morning.